 Kinga Augustyn Biography

-Kinga Augustyn has performed as a soloist with orchestras in the United States, Europe and Asia.
-Among them are the Magdeburg Philharmonic Orchestra, the Chamber Orchestra Leopoldinum, the Wrocław Philharmonic Orchestra, the American Academy of Conducting Orchestra at the Aspen Music Festival, the Rogue Valley Symphony, the Riverside Symphonia (PA), and the Acadiana Symphony Orchestra.
-She has toured China soloing with the Manhattan Symphonie and performing at China’s most prestigious venues such as Beijing Poly Theater and Shanghai Oriental Art Center.
-Other venues she has appeared at as a recitalist or chamber musician include Carnegie Hall (both the Stern Auditorium and the Weill Recital Hall), Alice Tully Hall, The Metropolitan Museum of Art, Merkin Hall, The Kosciuszko Foundation, Bargemusic, The Aspen Music Festival, and Chicago’s Cultural Center (Dame Myra Hess Memorial Concerts Series).
-She has also performed as a featured artist at such festivals as the Memphis in May International Festival, Festival Amadeus in Montana, Paderewski Festival in California, the Sevenars Music Festival in Massachusetts, and the Henryk Wieniawski Festival in Poland.
-Kinga Augustyn frequently performs solo violin recitals.
-Recent such appearances include two recitals at Bargemusic in Brooklyn featuring Paganini's 24 Caprices and works by Georg Philipp Telemann, Elliott Carter and Krzysztof Penderecki.
-A unique artist, she has collaborated with The Jose Limon Dance Company in multiple performances at the Joyce Theater in NYC.
+Augustyn has performed as a soloist with orchestras in the United States, Europe and Asia, including the Deutsches Kammerorchester Berlin, Magdeburg Philharmonic Orchestra, the Chamber Orchestra Leopoldinum, the Wrocław Philharmonic Orchestra, and the Riverside Symphonia.
+She has toured China and performed at China’s most prestigious venues such as Beijing Poly Theater and Shanghai Oriental Art Center.
+Other venues she has appeared at as a recitalist or chamber musician include both the Stern Auditorium and the Weill Recital Hall at Carnegie Hall, Alice Tully Hall, The Metropolitan Museum of Art, The Aspen Music Festival, and Chicago Cultural Center.
+In addition to concerti with orchestras and recitals with piano, she frequently performs unaccompanied solo violin recitals.

-Ms. Augustyn has won international awards, including First Prizes at the Alexander & Buono International String Competition (NYC), Artist International Presentations (NYC), J. S. Bach String Competition (Zielona Gora, Poland), and the 2015 Oustanding Pole Competition, category “Young Pole,” in the United States.
+Ms. Augustyn has won international awards, including First Prizes at the Alexander & Buono International String Competition (NYC), Artist International Presentations (NYC), J. S. Bach String Competition (Zielona Gora, Poland), and the 2017 "Young Poland" contest in Poland.
 Other top honors include prizes at the Johannes Brahms International Competition (Poertschach, Austria) and the Kloster Schoental International Young Artist Competition (Kloster Scheontal, Germany).